mlim15/sld-snp/README.md

 Requirements
 ------------

 The mod requires [SKSE](https://skse.silverlock.org/) to function.
 If you want to backup and restore your spell list, you will also need [FISS](https://www.nexusmods.com/skyrimspecialedition/mods/13956).
+For localization support, you'll also need [PapyrusUtil SE](https://www.nexusmods.com/skyrimspecialedition/mods/13048).

 Compatibility
 -------------